Aurian-G/CaseStudy2DDS/README.md

 #This Repo is used for our PPT presentation slide deck

 ##Data Repo
 #This Repo contains the three data sets we used for analysis and prediction

+##Prediction Repo
+#This Repo contains the 300 observation predictions via "ID" tested against our models

 ##VARIABLES
 'data.frame':	1470 obs. of  36 variables: